Republican People's Party: Establishment: 1919–1923

 The Republican People's Party has its origins in the resistance organizations, known as Defence of Rights Associations, created in the immediate aftermath of World War I in the Turkish War of Independence.
 In the Sivas Congress, Mustafa Kemal Pasha (Atatürk) and his colleagues united the Defence of Rights Associations into the Association for the Defence of National Rights of Anatolia and Rumelia (Anadolu ve Rumeli Müdâfaa-i Hukuk Cemiyeti) (A–RMHC), and called for elections in the Ottoman Empire to elect representatives associated with the organization.
-Most members of the A–RMHC were previously associated with the Committee of Union and Progress.
+The CHP, which regards itself the successor to the A–RMHC, considers the Sivas Congress its inaugural party congress.
+Most members of the A–RMHC were previously Young Turks associated with the Committee of Union and Progress, and veterans of the tumultuous politics of the Second Constitutional Era.

-After the dissolution of the Chamber of Deputies, A–RMHC members proclaimed the Grand National Assembly as a counter government from the Ottoman government in Istanbul.
-The Grand National Assembly forces militarily defeated Greece, France, and Armenia, overthrew the Ottoman government, and abolished the monarchy.
+After the forced dissolution of the Chamber of Deputies, A–RMHC members proclaimed the Grand National Assembly as a counter government from Istanbul, which was appeasing the Allied powers.
+After Grand National Assembly forces militarily defeated Greece, France, and Armenia, they overthrew the Ottoman government and abolished the monarchy.
 After the 1923 election, the A–RMHC was transformed into a political party called the People's Party (Halk Fırkası) soon changing its name to Republican People's Party (Cumhuriyet Halk Fırkası, and then Cumhuriyet Halk Partisi) (CHP).
 With a united parliament, the republic was proclaimed with Atatürk as its first president, the Treaty of Lausanne was ratified, and the Caliphate was abolished the next year.

 One-party period: 1923–1950

 Atatürk era

 Mustafa Kemal Atatürk and his Prime Minister İsmet İnönü, 1936. İnönü would succeed him as president and CHP chairman after his death.

 Mustafa Kemal Atatürk's People's Party began as a de facto successor of the Young Turks and the CUP.
 In 1924, a right-wing opposition to Atatürk led by Kâzım Karabekir, reacting against the abolition of the Caliphate, formed the Progressive Republican Party.
 The life of the opposition party was short.
-The Progressive Republican Party faced allegations of involvement in the Sheikh Said rebellion and for conspiring with remaining members of the CUP to assassinate Atatürk in the İzmir Affair.
-Atatürk's prime minister, İsmet İnönü, proposed the passage of the Law on Ensuring Peace which gave the government extraordinary powers.
+The Progressive Republican Party faced allegations of involvement in the Sheikh Said rebellion, overthrow the regime, and for conspiring with remaining members of the CUP to assassinate Atatürk in the İzmir Affair.
 Martial law was declared, all political parties except the CHP were banned, all newspapers beyond state approved papers were banned (this ban would be lifted by 1930), and Karabekir's supporters were purged from the government.
 Republican Turkey was the third one-party state of Interwar Europe, after the Soviet Union and Fascist Italy.
 For the next two decades Turkey was under a paternalist one-party authoritarian dictatorship, with one interruption; another brief experiment of opposition politics through the formation of the Liberal Republican Party.